-District Purpose 21301100 - w. poor SFR Single and Two- Character currently includes predominantly single-family, Family Residential detached homes.
-Supports diversity of housing styles from historic to newer development N. KEID 3.6.1d D MFR Multi-Family Residential Provides a wide range of housing choices with a higher density than SFR.
-Residential than SFK. В Business Provides a place for commercial, businesses and offices.
-Business Residential uses permitted, but not the predominant use.
-Includes commercial areas that provide services and goods PF Public and Semi- Provides for public facilities and services that serve life- Public sustaining needs of the Town's residents and are located throughout the Town.
-OSP Parks and Open Includes publicly or privately owned areas designated as parks Space or open space that are intended to preserve, enhance and Space reinforce the quality of life and to provide for trails, pivotal to Town culture and character.
+District Purpose District 1 ui posc SFR Single and Two- Family Residential Character currently includes predominantly single-family, detached homes.
+Supports diversity of housing styles from historic to newer development instance to newer development MFR Multi-Family Residential Provides a wide range of housing choices with a higher density than SFR. В Business Provides a place for commercial, businesses and offices.
+Residential uses permitted, but not the predominant use.
+Includes commercial areas that provide services and goods PF Public and Semi- Public Provides for public facilities and services that serve life- sustaining needs of the Town's residents and are located throughout the Town.
+OSP Parks and Open Space Includes publicly or privately owned areas designated as parks or open space that are intended to preserve, enhance and reinforce the quality of life and to provide for trails, pivotal to Town culture and character.